Canada into women's World Cup semis for 1st time since 1986

 “It’s always our goal to win a quarterfinal and make it to the semifinals.
 The medal rounds is where we want to be,” Canada’s Bridget Carleton said.

-The other semifinal will pit China against either Belgium or host Australia.
+The other semifinal will pit China against host Australia.
 China advanced with an 85-71 win over France.
 While the medal drought isn’t as long as Canada’s, China hasn’t won one since 1994 when the Asian nation took the silver.
+Australia is looking to win a medal in front of its home fans after beating Belgium 86-69.

 Canada (5-1) and Puerto Rico were tied 4-4 before the Canadians scored the next 12 points to start a 22-7 burst to close the quarter.